The Everyday Chef: Thyme-Roasted Grape Crostini

 Just like with vegetables, roasting fruit brings out its natural sweetness and creates a wonderful base for either sweet or savory dishes.
 Spread the fruit in a single layer in either a rimmed baking sheet or casserole dish to maximize browning and ensure even cooking.
 Tossing the grapes with a little olive oil ensures that you’ll get a little sauce at the end, perfect for drizzling over the finished crostini.

-Once you’ve tried this roasted-grape appetizer, experiment with other fall fruits.
+Once you’ve tried this roasted-grape appetizer, experiment with other fruits.
 Figs, apples, pears, persimmons and fresh cranberries are all wonderful roasted.

 Roasted Grape Thyme Crostini Recipe